FajraKatviro/FKFramework3/README.md

 This section provides the set of *.pri* files for enabling FKFramework3 features.
 Add value to FK variable (e.g. FK += imageset) to enable feature.
 See content table for avaliable utils.
+Some features are separate build steps.
+They are included to fkpre(post)process build steps.
+You can invoke them separately if disable default build steps (see [fkfeatures.pro](features/fkfeatures.pro) for details)

 **Utils section**